Wednesday, September 30, 1925

 (Sounds like more fun in the backyard for the boys, and then baths for everyone.
 I can’t really tell from the diaries how often they bathed.
 I would guess not every day, but not just once a week, more like whenever they got dirty.

-Google Books a book written in 1922, which might have been typical of the books Grandma had if she had any books to guide her in raising her children.
+I found on Google Books a book written in 1922, which might have been typical of the books Grandma had if she had any books to guide her in raising her children.
 It is “The Healthy Child From Two to Seven” by Francis Hamilton MacCarthy, M.D.
 There is a section on gardening with children and one one playing, in which the author compares raising children to growing plants!
 There is also a section on colds and how to keep your children from catching a cold.
 And, there is a section on bathing children.
 I am sure there is a lot of interest in the book, and it might help us understand more about how Grandma raised her children.
 It is downloadable for offline reading.)